muehleisen/simbuild2018_for_OJS/README.md

 3) Do bulk editing of endnote XML file using search and replace with the XML tags as desired

-4) Put the directory of the PDFs in a publicly accessible location (I use a public getup)
+4) Put the directory of the PDFs in a publicly accessible location (I use a public github repository)

-5) Edit the convert_to_OJSXML.py file to the proper URL were the papers are found and filename of the endnote
+5) Edit the convert_to_OJSXML.py file to the proper URL were the papers are found and can be downloaded directly and filename of the endnote XML file

 6) run the convert_to_OJSXML.py file to generate the OJS format XML